nikkijuk/climate-coaching-app/README.md

 But yes: it's good question.
 It's not clear to me why would anyone use app for climate-coaching and why? who would do content? who would consume it? privately? with community? sharing all? sharing nothing? sharing when finished? sharing thru process or learning?

+It is also not clear to me what would be core functionality where to start and how much additional functionality is needed.
+Chat?
+Q&A?
+Information from authorized sources, lookup services, product ratings, calculators, ..

 It only makes sense to go forward if idea gets so clear that it's possible to implement very focused tool that would be useful and solve some problem.

 ## coaching program structure